realmohsin/notes/questions/testing-questions.md

 - What is the 'expect' function and what library does it come from?
 - What does it mean to spy on function calls?
 - What is jest.fn and jest.spyOn used for?
 - What is module mocking?
-Give an example of it using Jest.
+Give an example of it using Jest. (jest.mock('axios') axios.get.mockResolvedValue(resp))
 - What is __mocks__ directory for and how is it used?
 - How can you test the DOM on the server?
 - What is DOM Testing Library?